INSURING YOUR HOME

 This can help you with the cost of repairing or replacing a burned out or fused electric motor in your household equipment or appliances.
 If you have Home Insurance, this includes built-in appliances that are part of your home, such as ducted heating systems or built-in ovens.
 If you have Contents Insurance, it includes appliances that would be considered contents, like a fridge or washing machine.
 If you have a combined policy, it covers both.

-This cover only applies to appliances that are less than 11 years old.
+This cover only applies to appliances that are equal to or less than 10 years old.

 Motor burnout is an optional cover with Classic policies and is automatically included with Classic Extras or Platinum policies.

 Your insurance policy will specify a sum insured; that’s the maximum amount we’ll pay to replace or repair your home, or your home and its contents, if an insured event occurs.
 However, in some scenarios, you may find that your sum insured can’t quite cover the full costs.
 In this case, safety net home protection can help.
 If you choose this cover, we’ll pay an additional amount to repair or replace your home, or pay you the equivalent amount.

 The amount that we’ll pay, and whether this cover is optional or automatically included with your policy, depends on which level of cover you have:

 - With a Classic policy, this cover is optional.
 If you choose it, we’ll pay up to a further 25% of your sum insured.

 - With a Classic Extras policy, this cover is automatically included.
 We’ll pay up to a further 25% of your sum insured.